Skip to main content

 • Health check path: / (or your specific health check path)

-If you need to manually register targets after creating the target group:
+If you need to manually register targets after creating the target group or add the spcific IPv4 address from a VPC:

 • When prompted "Enter an IPv4 address from a VPC subnet":